TrellixVulnTeam/swahilipython_SCMU/Doc/faq/extending.rst

 For Debian, run ``apt-get install python-dev``.

-How do I tell "incomplete input" from "invalid input"?
+How do I tell "incomplete input" kutoka "invalid input"?
 ------------------------------------------------------

 Sometimes you want to emulate the Python interactive interpreter's behavior,